 - Preheat oven to 375 degrees.
 In a medium mixing bowl, combine flour, cocoa powder, cornstarch, baking soda, and salt.
 Set aside.

 - Add in the dry ingredients until combined.
 Mix in ½ cup white chocolate chips.

 - Bake for 8-9 minutes in the preheated oven.
-Transfer to a wire rack to cool and keep the cookies stored in an airtight container.
+Transfer to a wire rack to cool and press extra chocolate chips on top.
+Keep the cookies stored in an airtight container.